(K75.8) Other specified inflammatory liver diseases

 Treatment and Medical Assistance

-Main goal of the treatment: To reduce the symptoms and improve the overall health of the patient.
+Main goal of the treatment: Reduce inflammation in the liver and improve overall liver health.

 Icon